 Why?
 Because gender inequality hasnโ€™t disappearedโ€”itโ€™s just become more subtle and complex.

-In the United States, women represent 51% of the population and earn nearly 60% of college degrees.
-And yet:
+In the United States, women represent 51% of the population and earn nearly 60% of college degrees earned.

 ๐Ÿคฎ Women earn ~84โ€“85% of what men earn with comparable skills